 The national celebration of Arbor Day happens on the last Friday of April, although some states have designated different dates for their own Arbor Day observances.
 Over the years, Americans have planted millions of trees on this day, improving the environment, reducing erosion and leaving an invaluable gift to future generations.
-But the concepts behind Arbor Day can also be transferred to other realms — such as investing.
+But the concepts behind Arbor Day can also be transferred to other realms — such as investing and personal finance.
 So, this year, why not take steps to establish your own Financial Arbor Day?

 Here are some ideas to consider: